britzl/defads/README.md

 # Defold Ads Library Project
 This project is a [Defold](https://www.defold.com) library project that can be used in Defold games and applications targeting mobile devices to show ads provided by several different ad networks.
-The library currently supports from:
+The library currently supports:
 * [Leadbolt](https://www.leadbolt.com)
 * [Appnext](https://www.appnext.com)

-The project leverages the `webview` component released with [Defold 1.8.4](https://forum.defold.com/t/defold-1-2-84-has-been-released/2272).
-This means that the library only can support ad networks with HTML5 or mobile web support.
-No native SDKs can at the time of writing be used in Defold.

 # Requirements
-You need to run at least Defold 1.8.4 and you need to set up your own account with ad networks you wish to use.
+The project leverages the `webview` component released with [Defold 1.2.84](https://forum.defold.com/t/defold-1-2-84-has-been-released/2272).
+This means that you must run at least Defold 1.2.84 to show ads using the library project.

 # Installation
 Installing and using this project in your game is a four step process.